awendland/bedsheets/README.md

 ### How much data can I fit in a Google Sheet?

-According to [GSuiteTips](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/) and [SpreadSheetPoint](https://spreadsheetpoint.com/google-sheets-limitations/), Google Sheets supports a maximum of 5 million cells per spreadsheet, up to 200 tabs, and up to 18,278 columns.
+According to [GSuiteTips &#x29C9;](https://gsuitetips.com/tips/sheets/google-spreadsheet-limitations/) and [SpreadSheetPoint &#x29C9;](https://spreadsheetpoint.com/google-sheets-limitations/), Google Sheets supports a maximum of 5 million cells per spreadsheet, up to 200 tabs, and up to 18,278 columns.
 A default Sheet will have 26 columns while most use cases only need <10, so it might be possible to extend the number of rows you can have by deleting any empty columns (# rows = # max cells / # columns).
 I haven't tested these limits yet (TODO test these limits!).
 Apparently, an update can only add 40,000 new rows at a time as well.

 ### How many requests can I make per second?

 The Google Sheets API quota will be the bottleneck when trying to make many requests.
-By default, the Google Sheets API permits [100 requests per 100 seconds](https://developers.google.com/sheets/api/limits) per service account, with reads and writes tracked separately.
-This may be increasable to 500 requests per 100 seconds by submitting a support request (see [this stackoverflow answer](https://stackoverflow.com/questions/45225734/how-to-increase-google-sheets-v4-api-quota-limitations/48204596#48204596)).
+By default, the Google Sheets API permits [100 requests per 100 seconds &#x29C9;](https://developers.google.com/sheets/api/limits) per service account, with reads and writes tracked separately.
+This may be increasable to 500 requests per 100 seconds by submitting a support request (see [this stackoverflow answer &#x29C9;](https://stackoverflow.com/questions/45225734/how-to-increase-google-sheets-v4-api-quota-limitations/48204596#48204596)).

 ## v1.0 Blockers